AdobeDocs/experience-manager-64.fr-FR/help/assets/config-dms7.md

 Vous pouvez ajouter des types MIME personnalisés pour les formats non pris en charge dans AEM Assets.
 To ensure that any new node you add in CRXDE Lite is not deleted by AEM, you must ensure that you move the MIME type before **[!UICONTROL image_]** and its enabled value is set to **[!UICONTROL false]**.

-**Pour ajouter des types MIME personnalisés pour des formats non pris en charge**:
+**Pour ajouter des types MIME personnalisés pour des formats non pris en charge**

 1. From AEM, click **[!UICONTROL Tools > Operations > Web Console]**.